-Individuals with deaf-blindness have always had very unique needs that require specific educational strategies and services.
+Individuals with deaf-blindness have always had unique needs that require specific educational strategies and services.
 However, it was a combination both national and local events which led to the creation of what is now the Philip J. Rock Center and School (previously known as the Illinois Deaf-Blind Service Center and School).

 From 1964 – 1965, a national rubella (also known as German measles) epidemic moved through the United States.
 In addition, another rubella outbreak came to Chicago after the national epidemic.
 These events led to the birth of infants who contracted congenital rubella from their mothers in utero.
 Congenital rubella caused children to have educational and medical challenges, including deaf-blindness.
 Suddenly, there were children with deaf-blindness in numbers not seen before in Illinois.
 This created a need for expanded school services.